SinisterRectus/Discordia/docs/events.md

 #### `ready`
 Fired after the client logs in and establishes a working websocket connection.
 Internally, the data from this event is used to populate most of the stored objects, but the data is not emitted.

+#### `resume`
+Fired when a client successfully resumes a WebSocket connection after being unexpectedly disconnected.

+#### `disconnect`
+Fired when the client's WebSocket unexpectedly disconnects.

-#### `typingStart` - User, TextChannel
+#### `raw` - payload
-Fired when a user starts typing in a channel.
-This could be either a *PrivateChannel* or *ServerTextChannel*.
+Fired for every received WebSocket message, except when it disconnects.
+The full payload is provided in its original format.

+---

-#### `presenceUpdate` - User
+### User
-Fired when a user's online status, game status, or certain user settings are changed.

 #### `userUpdate` - User
 Fired when the client's own user settings are changed.
 The *User* argument is always *client.user*.

+#### `presenceUpdate` - User
+Fired when a user's online status, game status, or certain user settings are changed.

+#### `typingStart` - User, TextChannel
+Fired when a user starts typing in a channel.
+The user can either be a private message recipient or a server member.
+The channel could be either a *PrivateChannel* or *ServerTextChannel*.

+---

+### Server

+#### `serverCreate` - Server
+Fired when a server is created.
+Effectively, when the client joins a server.

+#### `serverDelete` - Server
+Fired when a server is deleted.
+Effectively, when the client leaves a server.

+#### `serverUpdate` - Server
+Fired when the settings of a server are changed, such as the name, region, owner, etc.

 #### `membersChunk` - Server
 Fired when member data is received.
 Servers with more than 250 members are considered large.
 Their member data is sent in chunks rather than all at once during the *ready* event.

----

-### Message

-#### `messageCreate` - Message
-Fired when a message is created in a channel.
-The corresponding channel can be accessed at *message.channel*.

-#### `messageDelete` - Message
-Fired when a message is delete from a channel.
-The corresponding channel can be accessed at *message.channel*.

-#### `messageUpdate`- Message
-Fired when an existing message is edited.
-The corresponding channel can be accessed at *message.channel*.

-#### `messageAcknowledge` - Message
-Fired when a message is acknowledged(?)
-The corresponding channel can be accessed at *message.channel*.

 ---